 When should I sign-up for Summer Housing?

-Some on campus students that pre-register can take advantage of the spring to summer transition and leave their belongings in their current room during the spring-to-summer break.
-To transition students must sign up by Wednesday, April 11, 2018; otherwise students will need to take all belongings home and bring them all back for check-in.
+Some on campus students that pre-register can take advantage of the spring to summer transition and leave their belongings in their current room during the springto-summer break.
+To transition students must sign up by Friday, May 3, 2019; otherwise students will need to take all belongings home and bring them all back for check-in.
 The pre-registration makes the process more efficient for both the student and our office.
 If you are not planning on leaving belongings, we ask that you complete your summer housing contract prior to the Thursday before check-in for each summer session.

 What should I know about spring to summer transition?